 This intimidation is a large part of why women have trouble advancing in the workplace, especially in new industries like cyber security.
 But don’t worry, if you’re a woman and considering a career in cyber security, you are not alone!

 “Tech is becoming such a large part of all of our lives that we won’t be seeing such large barriers in the future as long as us women here already continue to break them down,” Whitney said.

 According to CompTIA, Cyber States 2017, there is a predicted shortage of over one million IT and cyber security positions in the U.S. by 2020.
-With so much room for new blood, women could be the the answer to this cyber security job shortage.
-Currently there are multiple efforts to get women into cyber security and these efforts are led like women like Whitney who have the drive and tenacity to break down barriers and try new things.
+With so much room for new blood, women could be the answer to this cyber security job shortage.
+Currently, there are multiple efforts to get women into cyber security and these efforts are led like women like Whitney who have the drive and tenacity to break down barriers and try new things.
 If you’re considering cyber security and need some inspiration, check out our 10 Inspiring Quotes from Women in Cyber Security and Tech.

 The Future of IT and Cyber Security

-Women like Whitey will lead the the future in cyber security innovation on both the shortage side and the technological side.
+Women like Whitey will lead the future in cyber security innovation on both the shortage side and the technological side.
 As more and more people get sick of their current jobs and want to switch to IT, we regularly get the question, “How do I make this transition into IT?”

 We made the answer simple.

 - Speak to a LeaderQuest representative and find out if a career in IT is right for you.

 - Get trained by our world-class instructors and pass your certification exams.